// start plausible analytics // end plausible analytics

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Hillsdale County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Hillsdale County that you need to transfer you would only need to order our forms once for all of your properties in Hillsdale County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Hillsdale County you only need to order once.

 In the State of Michigan, the administration and distribution of estates is governed by MCL Chapter 700, known as the estates and protected individuals code.